roblaing/erlang-webapp-howto/unit5/README.md

 I run <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/apps/unit5/src/webutil.erl">
 webutil:get_json()</a> near the end of my start/2 function to get the initial data.
-At this stage I haven't yet explored ways of getting the application to re-run it every hour or whenener to update the cache.
+At this stage I haven't yet explored ways of getting the application to re-run it every hour or whenever to update the cache.

 That the above data is in a proplist is handy since {Key, Value} tuples are what ETS data is stored as.
 The <a href="https://erlang.org/doc/man/ets.html#insert-2">ets:insert(Table, {Key, Value}) -> true</a>